This leaflet provides information about the normal immunisation schedule for people in the UK.

-Dr Hayley Willacy draws your attention to the introduction of a new vaccine for all infants born in the United Kingdom from August 1st 2017.
-They will be offered a hexavalent (six components) vaccine (Hib-DTaP-hepatitis B-poliovirus).
-The new vaccine will replace the existing pentavalent (five component) vaccine to extend its protection against hepatitis B virus (HBV) in addition to diphtheria, tetanus, pertussis, poliomyelitis, and Haemophilus influenzae type b disease.
-There will not be any change to the timing of the routine childhood immunisation schedule, with the hexavalent vaccine replacing the vaccine previously given at 8, 12, and 16 weeks of age.
+Dr Hayley Willacy draws your attention to the introduction of a new vaccine for all infants born in the UK from August 1st 2017.
+They are offered a hexavalent (six components) vaccine (Hib-DTaP-hepatitis B-poliovirus).
+The new vaccine replaces the existing pentavalent (five component) vaccine to extend its protection against hepatitis B virus (HBV) in addition to diphtheria, tetanus, pertussis, poliomyelitis, and Haemophilus influenzae type b disease.
+There is not any change to the timing of the routine childhood immunisation schedule, with the hexavalent vaccine replacing the vaccine previously given at 8, 12, and 16 weeks of age.

 More information about specific immunisations